ElektraInitiative/libelektra/doc/dev/classes.md

 A `Key` consists of a name, a value and metadata.
 It is the atomic unit in the key database.
-Its main purpose is that it can be serialised to be written out to permanent storage.
+Its main purpose is that it can be serialized to be written out to permanent storage.
 It can be added to several aggregates using reference counting.
 Putting `Key` objects into other data structures of supported programming languages presents no problem.